gb8may/HAProxy-Nginx-w-Swarm/README.md

 ```
 # docker-stack.yaml
 ```
-On this YAML you have information of your containers.
-In this case I created a volume to insert haproxy.cfg on HAProxy container and another volume for index.html on NGinx.
+> *On this YAML you have information of your containers.
+In this case I created a volume to insert haproxy.cfg on HAProxy container and another volume for index.html on NGinx.*
 ```
 # Dockerfile
 ```
-This Dockerfile creates a HAProxy v1.8 container
+> *This Dockerfile creates a HAProxy v1.8 container.*